Connect with others who understand.

 Neurophysiological Tests

 The doctor may perform neurophysiological tests to examine how your nerves function.
 Electromyography (EMG) involves inserting a small needle electrode into a muscle to record how nerve signals move through the muscle.
-A nerve conduction study (or nerve conduction velocity test) involves placing patches with electrodes in two spots on your skin.
+A nerve conduction study (also called a “nerve conduction velocity test”) involves placing patches with electrodes in two spots on your skin.
 A very low level of electrical current is generated at one patch.
 The other patch records how long it takes for the signal to travel between the two locations.

 Other Tests